Sudoku hard Strategy and Techniques: Sudoku Hard level 4 game 1 solution

 This is how a new valid cell is obtained using a Cycle that was not visible otherwise.

 In any hard Sudoku game solution, creating, analyzing and using the pattern of Cycles play a very important role.

 How a single digit candidate valid cell is identified by Digit Subset Analysis (DSA) in solving a hard Sudoku

 Sometimes when we analyze the DSs in a cell, especially in highly occupied zones with small number of vacant cells, we find only one digit possible for placement in the cell.
 We call valid cell identification in this way as Digit Subset Analysis.

 For example, if in row R4 we have four empty cells, R4C1, R4C3, R4C6 and R4C9 with digits left to be filled up [1,3,5,9] we say, the row R4 has a DS of [1,3,5,9].
-After forming this valid digit subset for the row R4, it would next be analyzed for validity in each of the four empty cells to find the individual empty cell DSs in row R4.
+After forming this valid digit subset for the row R4, it would next be analyzed for against each of the four empty cells to find the individual empty cell DSs in row R4.